fabiomarreco/BlogSource/todo/daycount.md

     //...
 }
 ```
 We could do something similar in F#, with A LOT less code.
-However, when we are talking about physical measures (meters, feet, BTU, days, etc.) there is a simpler way using (unsurprisingly) _Units of Measures_:
+However, when we are talking about physical measures (meters, feet, BTU, days, etc.) there is an even simpler way using a feature called (unsurprisingly) _Units of Measures_:

 ```fsharp
 [<Measure>] type days